eflautt/ga-data-science/lessons/lesson-04/readme.md

 > Instructor Note: Have students draw a basic DAG on their table or board.
 Take 2 mins and think about other variables that may predict sales.
 Discuss in small groups and share one or two examples with the class.

-> Instructor Note: Look for an example of seasonality (or something similar).
+> Instructor Note: Be alert for an example of seasonality (or something similar).
 Use this a jumping off point to connect to confounding.

 Great- let's take a look at the association between TV Ads and Sales by taking into account *seasonality*.